taoyuan/answer/README.md

-ans
+answer
 ===

-A tiny, fast Promises/A+ implementation.
+A tiny, fast, flexible Promises/A+ implementation.